 Surgery is the mainstay of therapy for early stage melanoma and for the resection of an isolated metastatic melanoma site.
 There are several different types of surgeries.

 Clinical trials are research studies to test promising new or experimental cancer treatments.
 There are hundreds of clinical trials happening at any given time, and most experts agree that for a late-stage diagnosis, clinical trials are the best treatment option.
+Yan also visit our Clinical Trials Finder to learn about clinical trials that are available.

 Immunotherapy is a type of systemic therapy used in the treatment of melanoma at high risk for recurrence and metastases.

 Targeted therapy is a type of therapy where drugs (or other substances) “target” the abnormal aspects of tumor cells without harming normal cells.
 Several targeted therapies have been approved for use in treating various cancers, and this approach is now being evaluated in melanoma.
+You can also use a Targeted Therapy Finder to learn about possible treatment options for you.

 Chemotherapy is a type of systemic therapy intended to destroy melanoma cells throughout the body.
 Chemotherapy has shown limited success in the treatment of melanoma.